werf/werf/docs/pages/index.md

                 <div class="welcome__extra-content-text">
                     <ul class="intro__list">
                         <li>
-                            werf is not a SAAS, it is self-contained client-side <b>CLI tool</b>, which implements building blocks to construct CI/CD workflow for your application.
+                            werf is not a SAAS, it is self-contained client-side <b>CLI tool</b>,<br/>which implements building blocks to construct CI/CD workflow for your application.
                         </li>
                         <li>
                             werf just works out of the box with minimal familiar configuration,<br/>does not need special knowledge of devops techniques to combine multiple tools<br/>and provides <b>plenty of guides</b> to quickly setup deployment of your application into Kubernetes,<br/>either for local development or production.